 Mobile homes, also known as "manufactured homes," are built in a factory and placed on a trailer chassis to allow them to be moved.
 Mobile homes are sometimes placed in a mobile home park or on leased land.
 In these cases, the owner rents a space or leases land, but owns the mobile home itself.

 Alternatively, mobile home owners can place mobile homes on land they own or are buying under contract.

 Another advantage you might find with mobile homes is flexibility.
-Since mobile homes are usually more affordable than a stick-built home and only semi-permanent, if you own land, you can place a mobile home on it now and remove it in the future (though removal isn't as easy as it sounds, given the plumbing and other attachments).
-This might be an option if you are uncertain you want to own the land long term, do not want to commit to a stick-built home now, or cannot afford a stick-built home right now.
+Since mobile homes are usually more affordable than stick-built homes and only semi-permanent, if you own land, you can place a mobile home on it now and remove it in the future (though removal isn't as easy as it sounds, given the plumbing and other attachments).
+This might be an option if you are uncertain of whether you want to own the land long term, do not want to commit to a stick-built home now, or cannot afford a stick-built home right now.

 An additional advantage mobile homes offer is that they are usually built in controlled environments.
 This means they can be consistently built to a high standard.
 And because they are manufactured in such conditions, construction delays due to weather or difficulty scheduling subcontractors are less likely.

 A disadvantage of buying a mobile home is that its value will depreciate quickly.
 Like a new car, once a mobile home leaves the factory, it quickly drops in value.
 Stick-built homes, on the other hand, normally appreciate in value over time because the stick-built home owner almost always owns the underlying land.